 “I saw one of the parents vaping earlier.
 You know what that means… Under-the-radar-stoner.”

 “I think I know exactly who that was!
 Was it a woman?”

 “So, it was a guy…”

 “When you’ve been to as many Dead-shows as I have, you’d know, just because someone has a beard, it doesn’t automatically make that person a guy.”

 “What are you talking about Dead-shows for?
 Wait, are you saying there is a woman with a beard?”

 “At Mountain-Jam, in 2007, I met a woman named Rose, she had a beard like a lumberjack.
-She also made really good pancakes.”
-The lady, had that What the hell are you talking about?
-Expression on her face.
+She also made delicious pancakes.”
+The lady had a confused expression on her face.
 “I also remember a bear.
 Everyone was running away from it, yelling… Hey!
 That’s a bear!”

 “I don’t think I follow.”